BTU4future - Participatory climate protection

 What has happened so far?

-The teaching project "BTU4future - participatory climate protection" has already successfully run through two semesters (SoSe22 + WiSe22/23).
-In the first run of the project, the focus was on the examination of one's own university as an actor of sustainable development and it initially remained with individual interventions by the students (including co-designing the Car-Free Campus Day).
-In the second run, concrete project ideas were developed and implemented.
-For example, the student bicycle self-help workshop was reopened, the student university garden GUMNO was strengthened with human power, and a healthy snack vending machine was opened on campus.
-In collaboration with the department, students set up the 2-day BTU4future festival in February 2023, where interactive actions were used to exchange ideas about the connections between humans, animals, the environment and technology.
+The teaching project "BTU4future - participatory climate protection" has already successfully run through several semesters (since summer semester 22).
+In the first run of the project, the focus was on examining one's own university as an actor in sustainable development and the students initially only made individual interventions (including helping to design the Car-Free Campus Day).
+In the subsequent rounds, concrete project ideas were developed and implemented.

 Award

-In March 2023, the BTU4future module was awarded as a "Best Practice" project within the 5th MINTChallenge.
+In March 2023, the BTU4future module was recognized as a "Best Practice" project as part of the 5th MINT Challenge.

 AWARD

-Media reports on the lecture series in the summer semester 2022
+Media reports on the lecture series in summer semester 2022

-"The officers and their research gave a super insight into where one's own journey could go in research - contacts were made from this and it was generally very encouraging."
-(Course participant from summer semester 2022)
+"The officers and their research work gave a great insight into where your own journey could take you in research - contacts were made and it was generally very encouraging."
+(Course participant from the summer semester 2022)

-Reports on the festival as a conclusion of the module in the winter semester 2022/2023
+Reports on the BTU4Future festival at the end of the module in the winter semester 2022/2023

-On the car-free university day, part of the summer semester 2023
+Car-free university day, part of the 2023 summer semester